-Does Fibromyalgia Come and Go?
+Does Fibromyalgia Come And Go?

 Symptoms come and go but does fibromyalgia come and go?
-Fibromyalgia or fibromyalgia syndrome is a chronic illness that includes symptoms of body pain, fatigue, immune dysfunction, sleep disturbance as well as many other symptoms.
+Fibromyalgia or fibromyalgia syndrome is a chronic illness that includes symptoms of body pain, fatigue, immune dysfunction, sleep disturbance as well as many other fibromyalgia symptoms.

 The reduction in symptoms for any illness would ordinarily be seen as a blessing.
-However, given that fibro sufferers often already have difficulty in proving the existence of their illness to their doctors, reporting symptoms that are no longer present can obviously make this task even harder.
+However, given that fibromyalgia sufferers often already have difficulty in proving the existence of their illness to their doctors, reporting symptoms that are no longer present can obviously make this task even harder.
 Eventually, this could lead to even the sufferer not being fully sure whether the illness is real, which clearly it is.

 Ultimately, some people whose symptoms go into remission will go on to make a full recovery.
 However, understanding the pathogenesis of fibromyalgia will certainly go a long way towards insuring that you don’t suffer a relapse.

-The real question we should be asking is what is the cause of all these symptoms and how can people experiencing this illness recover.
+The real question we should be asking is; what is the cause of all these symptoms and how can people experiencing this illness recover?